sabifo4/mammals_dating/README.md

-# Dense Phylogenomic Dating Provides a High-Resolution Timeline of Mammal Evolution
+# A Species-Level Timeline of Mammal Evolution Integrating Phylogenomic Data

 ## What will you find here?
 In this repository, you can find a description of the several steps we have carried out to infer the divergence times of a phylogeny with